 National Coalition of Girls’ Schools:

-ARS is a member of the National Coalition of Girls’ Schools.
+The Ann Richards School is a member of the National Coalition of Girls’ Schools.
 The National Coalition of Girls’ Schools (NCGS) is a leading advocate for girls’ education with a distinct commitment to the transformative power of all-girls schools.
 The Coalition acts at the forefront of educational thought, collaborating and connecting globally with individuals, schools, and organizations dedicated to empowering girls to be influential contributors to the world.

 Young Women’s Leadership Network:

-ARS is an affiliate school of the Young Women’s Leadership Network.
+The Ann Richards School is an affiliate school of the Young Women’s Leadership Network.
 The Young Women’s Leadership Schools are privately supported 6th – 12th grade public secondary schools that promote high-quality student learning opportunities in and out of school.
 Our schools provide a single-sex educational choice for predominantly low-income students who will be the first in their families to attend college.
 Students are admitted based upon their interest and commitment to obtaining a single-sex and college preparatory education.
 TYWLS are open to girls of all academic abilities.